 - The Correlation window appears.

 - Choose the Input Range from the dataset.
-We choose Investment, Production, and Revenue columns.
+We choose the Investment, Production, and Revenue columns.

 - Tick the Labels in first row option.